 St Albans School Gifted and Talented Maths sessions for Year 6 pupils in local Primary Schools

 One of the St Albans School Maths teachers runs a series of early morning maths sessions for a group of Gifted and Talented Year 6 pupils selected from a consortium of local Primary Schools.
 The schools involved in the project are Prae Wood, Maple, Aboyne Lodge, Abbey and St Michael’s, with up to 3 children attending from each school.
-The classes are run at St Michael’s School, where the children are introduced to new mathematical ideas and have lessons on puzzle-solving methods; they encounter topics such as number theory, Geometry, Algebra, encryption and solve puzzles from UKMT Junior Challenge papers.
-At the end of the session the St Albans teacher transports the children back to their various schools via minibus.
+The classes are run in our School Library, where the children are introduced to new mathematical ideas and have lessons on puzzle-solving methods; they encounter topics such as number theory, Geometry, Algebra, encryption and solve puzzles from UKMT Junior Challenge papers.
+At the end of the session the St Albans teacher transports the children back to their various schools via our school minibus.

 The aims of the project are: